 |Clone||Create a new custom fractal type by cloning the definition of the selected one.|

 |Clone as advanced||Create a new Advanced definition custom fractal type by cloning the selected simple definition fractal type.|

 |Delete||Delete the custom fractal type.
 Your favorite spots using this fractal type will be also deleted.|

 Change a palette to use another color scheme at the same spot.

-Use the palette button to show the palettes list with the currently used one selected.
+Use the palette button to show the list of available palettes with the currently used one selected.

 Use tabs to switch between built-in palettes and your custom ones.
 Tap a palette to choose it.
-The app will apply the selected palette without recomputing the whole image.
+The app will apply the selected palette without recomputing the image (unless you use the Supersampling).